Many small business owners don’t have the budget to sponsor massive advertising campaigns.

 Tear-off flyers are among the most cost-effective ways to market your business today.
 They work particularly well if the focus of your business is predominantly local.

 Although some advertisers don’t use them in grassroots marketing campaigns because they believe this type of advertising is most suited for yard sales and offering dog walking services, the truth is that flyers are still relevant in marketing today.
+Many companies offer flyer templates to assist in making your flyers look professional.

 Large brands like Weight Watchers and Bosch have used this flier-based marketing tactic successfully to spread the word about their business.